portainer/portainer-docs/docs/v2.0-be/settings/security.md

 * <b>Disable container capabilities for non-administrators</b>: Enabling the setting will hide the container capabilities tab for non-administrators when they are creating a container.

+* <b>Disable sysctl settings for non-administrators</b>: Enabling the setting will hide the opntion to add sysctl settings for non-administrators when they are creating a container.
 ## :material-note-text: Notes

 [Contribute to these docs](https://github.com/portainer/portainer-docs/blob/master/contributing.md){target=_blank}